“Isn’t she cute?”

 Sexism deniers, I can hear them now.
 But the Taiwanese media oogles at good-looking men too!
 But Taiwanese women are totally fine with it!
 But she really is very cute!
 But it’s not hurting anyone!

-It’s those kinds of responses that make conversations about Taiwan’s casual sexism feel pointless.
+It’s these kinds of responses that make conversations about Taiwan’s casual sexism seem pointless.
 Sexism against both men and women, I’ll add, because it’s equally gross when boys get sexualized by adult women.
 Yes, I’ve seen that at family reunions too.

 Sure, it’s easier to neatly pull the curtain on this part of Taiwanese society and pretend it’s just a cultural quirk.
-But these days it’s so in-our-faces that I worry there’s no turning back.
+But nowadays it’s so in-our-faces that I worry there’s no turning back.

-These days the media is relentless when it comes to pushing out tasteless stories about “crazy cute” policewomen and “hot” athletes.
+The media is simply relentless when it comes to pushing out tasteless stories about “crazy cute” policewomen and “hot” athletes.
 It’s gotten so bad I fear Taiwanese people have already started to believe we’re really that shallow and dumb.
-We have become a society with the collective sexual maturity of a 15-year-old and no one’s interested in having an adult conversation about it.
+We have become a society with the collective sexual maturity of a 15-year-old.
+And no one’s interested in having an adult conversation about it.

 So what can be done?
 The jaded pessimist in me thinks, let’s be real.
 There are no Malala’s here.
 The brain drain is in full effect, the population is shrinking, and there are much bigger things to worry about.